PyLink/PyLink/README.md

     - For optimal functionality (mode overrides in relay, etc.), a `UWorld{}` block / U-line should be added for every server that PyLink spawns.

 Other TS6 and P10 variations may work, but are not officially supported.

-## Setup

-1) Install PyLink by using `python3 setup.py install` (global install) or `python3 setup.py install --user` (local install; note: `--user` is a *literal* string)

-2) Rename `example-conf.yml` to `pylink.yml` and configure your instance there.
-Note that the configuration format isn't finalized yet - this means that your configuration may break in an update!

-3) Run `pylink` from the command line.

-4) Profit???